Probing the Weinberg Operator at Colliders

 As a result, up to corrections of $\mathcal{O}(\vert m_{\ell\ell'}^2/p^2\vert)$, the $(\nu_\ell \nu_{\ell'}^c)$ current itself can be modeled as an unphysical Majorana neutrino $N$ with mass $m_{\ell \ell'}$ that couples to the $W$ boson and all charged leptons $\ell$ via the Lagrangian

 Here, $g_W\approx0.65$ is the SU$(2)_L$ weak coupling constant.
-Up to factors of active-sterile mixing, Eq.~\eqref{eq:lagCC} is identical to the interaction Lagrangian in the Phenomenological Type I Seesaw model~\cite{delAguila:2008cj,Atre:2009rg}, and therefore can also be applied to LN-decays of unstable hadrons and leptons.\\
+Up to factors of active-sterile mixing, Eq.~\eqref{eq:lagCC} is identical to the interaction Lagrangian in the Phenomenological Type I Seesaw model~\cite{delAguila:2008cj,Atre:2009rg}, and therefore can also be employed in LN-violating decays of hadrons and leptons.\\

-\textbf{\textit{Signal and Background Simulation}}~-- To simulate the $\nuBB$ process in LHC collisions using mainstream Monte Carlo (MC) tools, we exploit the above observation that the intermediate $(\nu_\ell \nu_{\ell'}^c)$ current in Fig.~\ref{fig:wwScattWeinberg5_diagram} can be modeled as an unphysical Majorana neutrino with mass $m_{\ell \ell'}=C^{\ell\ell'}_5 v^2/\Lambda$.
+\textbf{\textit{Signal and Background Simulation}}~-- To simulate the $\nuBB$ process in LHC collisions using mainstream MC tools, we exploit the above observation that the intermediate $(\nu_\ell \nu_{\ell'}^c)$ current in Fig.~\ref{fig:wwScattWeinberg5_diagram} can be modeled as an unphysical Majorana neutrino with mass $m_{\ell \ell'}=C^{\ell\ell'}_5 v^2/\Lambda$.
 We implement the Lagrangian of Eq.~\eqref{eq:lagFull} into the \fr~software package (version 2.3.36)~\cite{Christensen:2008py,Christensen:2009jx,Degrande:2011ua,Alloul:2013bka} by extending the \fr~implementation of the SM (version 1.4.7) by a single Majorana neutrino $N$ with mass $m_N$ and EW boson couplings governed by Eq.~\eqref{eq:lagCC}.
 We ensure that conventional factors are kept according to Ref.~\cite{Alloul:2013bka}.
 To account for all $\ell^\pm \ell^{'\pm}$ flavor permutations accessible at LHC energies, we make $m_N$ an internally calculated quantity that is set by {

 }